-CFA Goal Name Goal Description SNHU Course Name SNHU Course Number Account for Business This Goal focuses on the accounting competencies Financial Accounting necessary for managers to interpret and evaluate the financial effects of day-to-day management ACC 201 decisions.
-Capstone Goal In this goal, students apply the principles of design Capstone thinking to address a need in their workplace or CFA 499 Community.
-Prerequisite : Must be one of the last two goals to be completed.
+CFA Goal Name Goal Description SNHU Course Name SNHU Course Number Account for Business This Goal focuses on the accounting competencies Accounting for Managers I necessary for managers to interpret and evaluate the financial effects of day-to-day management ACC 293 decisions.
+Capstone Goal In this Goal, students apply the principles of design Capstone thinking to address a need in their workplace or community.
+CFA 499 Prerequisite : Must be one of the last two Goals to be completed.
 Conduct Business Globally This Goal focuses on both the macro- and micro- Emerging Trends in International Business environments of the global business arena.
 INT 440 Contribute to Society This Goal focuses on both the content knowledge and The Engaged Citizen: Current Issues in the Community active participation needed for meaningful community and civic engagement, both globally and in the United States.
 CFA 323 in the officer states.
-Demonstrate Cultural Competence By analyzing how culture shapes interpersonal Intercultural Communication relations and their own perspectives, students improve their abilities to communicate effectively in COM 220 a variety of professional settings.
-Employ Human Resources This Goal focuses on the major legal and regulatory Human Resource Management frameworks in human resources, evaluation of staff performance, and effective recruitment, selection OL 211 and retention processes.
+Demonstrate Cultural Competence By analyzing how culture shapes interpersonal Diversity relations and their own perspectives, students improve their abilities to communicate effectively in IDS 400 a variety of professional settings.
+Employ Human Resources This Goal focuses on the major legal and regulatory Human Resource Management frameworks in human resources, evaluation of staff performance, and effective recruitment, selection OL 443 and retention processes.
 Improve Organizational Effectiveness In this Goal, students evaluate the shifting models of Organizational Change and Effectiveness organizations, analyze organizational change, and apply key theories to make informed management CFA 324 decisions.
-Innovate Like an Entrepreneur This Goal focuses on identifying business Entrepreneurship opportunities in the marketplace and on the mindset, OL 320 skills and tools needed to successfully develop a new venture.
-Prerequisite : Must be one of the last two goals to be completed.
+Innovate Like an Entrepreneur This Goal focuses on identifying business Entrepreneurship opportunities in the marketplace and on the mindset, skills and tools needed to successfully develop a new OL 320 venture.
+Prerequisite : Must be one of the last two Goals to be completed.